magmarnowak/my_first_blog/README.md

 # my_first_blog
 hosted on: magmarnowak.pythonanywhere.com

-a simple blog based on the DjangoGirls Tutorial with some extensions and a basic home page linking to it
+a simple blog based on the DjangoGirls Tutorial with some extensions and a basic home page based on Bootstrap